 Foreign currency transactions are translated into the functional currency of the respective entity using the exchange rates prevailing on the dates of the transactions or the date of valuation where items are re-measured.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of profit or loss except when deferred in other comprehensive income as qualifying cash flow hedges and qualifying net investment hedges.
 Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the statement of profit or loss within 'finance income or costs'.
-All other foreign exchange gains and losses are presented in the statement of profit or loss within 'other (losses)/gains - net'.
-Changes in the fair value of monetary securities denominated in foreign currency classified as available for sale are analysed between translation differences resulting from changes in the amortised cost of the security and other changes in the carrying amount of the security.
-Translation differences related to changes in amortised cost are recognised in profit or loss, and other changes in carrying amount are recognised in other comprehensive income.
-Translation differences on non-monetary financial assets and liabilities such as equities classified as available for sale, are included in other comprehensive income.
+All other foreign exchange gains and losses are presented in the statement of profit or loss within 'finance income or costs'.
+All other foreign exchange gains and losses are presented in the statement of profit or loss within 'finance income or costs'.
+All other foreign currency classified as available for sale are analysed between translation differences resulting from changes in the amortised cost of the security and other changes in carrying amount of the security.
+Translation differences on non-monetary financial assets and liabilities such as equities held at fair value through profit or loss are recognised in profit or loss apart of the fair value gain or loss.
+Translation differences on non-monetary financial assets, such as equities classified as available for sale, are included in other comprehensive income.